section

 Quest and next arc

-What are they trying to learn next, and what kind of mentorship would help that growth land well?
+What are they trying to learn next, what pressure makes it real, and what artifact would prove the arc happened?

 Bonds and party rhythm